 Take care of each other.
-Alert the co-chairs (e.g., Joshua M. Bonsel, Benjamin M. Craig) if you notice a dangerous situation, someone in distress, or a potential violation of this Code of Conduct, even if it seems inconsequential.
+Alert the chair and other leadership team members if you notice a dangerous situation, someone in distress, or a potential violation of this Code of Conduct, even if it seems inconsequential.
 We do not tolerate harassment in any form.
 In particular, we prioritize marginalized people's safety over privileged people's comfort.